FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 CHANNEL.CHK

-    When the channel cross section width exceeds the grid element width, the cross section needs to extend into 1 or more neighboring elements.
+    When the channel cross-section width exceeds the grid element width, the cross-section needs to extend into 1 or more neighboring elements.
     When the channel surface area is 0.95 times the floodplain surface area the channel needs to extend into 1 or more neighboring elements.
     This file lists the necessary extensions.